 - What makes the pain better or worse?

-Your doctor will initially want to make sure your pain isn't caused by a more serious condition.
-They will ask relevant questions to rule out cancer, a fracture or an infection, although these conditions are uncommon.
+They will first want to make sure your pain is not being caused by a more serious condition.
+They will ask questions to rule out cancer, a fracture or an infection, although these conditions are uncommon.

 If your doctor thinks there may be a more serious cause you will be referred for further tests.

-The APA also recommends that consumers avoid the use of electrotherapy treatments to manage their lower back pain.
-This is a form of medical treatment, which uses small electrical impulses to repair tissue, stimulate muscles and increase sensations and muscle strength.
+Electrotherapy to manage lower back pain is not recommended.
+This is a form of medical treatment that uses small electrical impulses to repair tissue, stimulate muscles and increase sensations and muscle strength.
 For further information, visit the Choosing Wisely Australia website.

-You will be offered information on what you can do to reduce the effects of the pain.
-If your back pain lasts for more than six weeks (chronic back pain), your doctor may refer you to a specialist trained in providing a particular treatment.
+You will be offered information on what you can do to reduce the effects of your back pain.
+This includes keeping active, using heat packs.
+If the pain lasts for more than 6 weeks, your doctor may refer you to a specialist trained in providing a particular treatment.
 You may also wish to discuss alternative therapies with your doctor.

-If you're not happy with your doctor's diagnosis or if your symptoms keep coming back, go back to your doctor or get a second opinion.
+If you're not happy with your doctor's diagnosis or if your symptoms keep coming back, go back to the doctor or seek a second opinion.

 Not sure what to do next?